chinapedia/wikipedia.abstract.en/Page/Amy_Grant.md

 Special awards and recognitions

-Amy_Grant_Music_Room.jpgs in the Amy Grant Music Room at St. Jude Children's Research Hospital]] Friend_of_West_Point.jpg being awarded the Class of 1966 Friend of West Point Award in 2008]]
+s in the Amy Grant Music Room at St. Jude Children's Research Hospital]] being awarded the Class of 1966 Friend of West Point Award in 2008]]

 -   1992: Junior Chamber of Commerce Young Tennessean of the Year
 -   1994: St. John University Pax Christi Award